seekinginfiniteloop/PlainLicense/docs/en/licenses/en_PlainUnlicense.md

 ## Fallback License

-If your laws do not allow or recognize dedications to the public domain, **we grant you a worldwide, royalty-free, non-exclusive, perpetual, and irrevocable license** to use, copy, modify, and distribute this software for any purpose, without any restrictions.[^1] 'Royalty-free' means you do not have to pay us any fees for using the library.
+If your laws do not allow or recognize dedications to the public domain, **we grant you a worldwide, royalty-free, non-exclusive, perpetual, and irrevocable license** to use, copy, modify, and distribute this software for any purpose, without any restrictions.
+'Royalty-free' means you do not have to pay us any fees for using the library.
 'Non-exclusive' means we can also use the library and give it to others.
 'Perpetual' means the lasts forever.
 'Irrevocable' means no one can take the license away from you.

 ## No Liability and No Warranty

 We provide the library "as is", without any warranty of any kind.
-The authors are not responsible for any damages or issues that arise from using the library.
-We are not responsible (i.e. "liable") for any damages or issues that tha.
+We are not responsible (i.e. "liable") for any damages or issues from your use of the library.
 You use the library at your own risk.

 ## Interpretation

 If you are legally interpreting this dedication and are unclear on any part, you should interpret it in a way that makes the library as free as possible.
 You may also consult the [Unlicense](https://unlicense.org/) website, which this dedication is wholly based on.

-[^1]